pjotrp/bioruby-table/README.md

     bio-table test/data/input/table1.csv --num-filter "values[3] <= 0.05" > test1a.tab
 ```

+The filter ignores the header row, and the row names.
+If you need
-and with math, list all rows
+either, use the switches --with-header and --with-rownames.
+With math, list all rows

 ```
     bio-table test/data/input/table1.csv --num-filter "values[3]-values[6] >= 0.05" > test1a.tab